mramshaw/Alexa-Stuff/README.md

 It seems that there are some substantial differences that required training a unique voice model, as reported by the [CBC](http://www.cbc.ca/news/canada/montreal/alexa-learns-quebec-french-1.5078881).
 In the email I received from Amazon on March 22nd, they refer to "Canadian-French" - but the required language setting remains `French (Canada)`.
+In my opinion the French-Canadian voice and model far exceed any of the English equivalents (and so are on par with the original French voice and model) but your mileage may vary.

 ##### Spanish

 Alexa has voices for Spanish, both for es-ES (Spain) and es-MX (Mexico).

-To my ear, neither of them is of the same quality as the French voice, but your mileage may vary.
+To my ear, neither of them is of the same quality as the French voices, but that may be a personal thing.

 ## So what's it good for?